Is Adhd On The Autism Spectrum

 History of Understanding

 Historically, ADHD and autism were considered distinct and separate conditions.
 In the past, diagnostic criteria explicitly stated that a diagnosis of autism precluded a diagnosis of ADHD, and vice versa.
-However, as research progressed and clinical understanding evolved, it became clear that some individuals met the criteria for both conditions.
+Still, as research progressed and clinical understanding evolved, it became clear that some individuals met the criteria for both conditions.

 Overlapping Symptoms